danielemegna/fubles-plus/README.md

 - configure unbalance value
 - do not auto unroll, just notify

-#### User recent performances

-Given a player, show some additional statistics on last N played matches:
-- match outcome (winner/lost)
-- number of goals
-- average votes

-#### Almost full match notification

-Select a not full match I'm not enrolled to and notify me (mail) when it is almost full (eg. 2 seat available)

-Variations:
-- parametrize number of seat available
-- autoenroll me when almost full
-- autoenroll only when my google calendar is free

-#### Google calendar sync

-Sync my google calendar putting events of matches I'm enrolled to.

-Created google calendar event should contain:
-- venue with the right sport center
-- match date and time
-- match fubles link in notes
-- notifications set to some hours before the match

-Variation:
-- select the g calendar you want to use

 #### Notify interesting match

 Notify me when there is a new interesting match.